rezi-gelenidze/I2I/README.md

-# Informatics & Programming resources and compeleted tasks from our Computer Science Curriculum.
+# Informatics resources + compeleted tasks from our Computer Science Curriculum.